AidanShah/SoftEngTeam/README.md

 ### 7) Code of Ethics

-- Act and speak respectfully
+Act and speak respectfully
-- Make sure to communicate your problems or concerns to the team
-- Finish your work on time
+Make sure to communicate your problems or concerns to the team Finish your work on time

+[//]: # I made a comment in markdown.
+You should change the above to be a list.

+## Things TODO

+- [ ] Ms. Feng posts comments on a new branch (teacher_revisions): I need to be added as a collaborator!
+- [ ] Individual Responsibilities section for task tracking / code management
+- [ ] Redo accountability section
+- [ ] Fix Markdown and make it pretty (optional)